 - Percentage S-curves

-Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing, or he/she needs to Fast Track the activities that may lead to Risk issues.
-But he/she needs to act upon any of these to increase the work rate as overall project health is not acceptable for that particular time.
-He/she can use both simultaneously.
+Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing, or they need to Fast Track the activities that may lead to Risk issues.
+But they need to act upon any of these to increase the work rate as overall project health is not acceptable for that particular time.
+They can use both simultaneously.

 These curves are not as we have seen the typical one, but this may happen in practical scenarios.
 Here the client has asked to hand over a few major areas in the middle of the project.
 That leads to differing work rates as in typical curves scenarios.
 As you see, the Green & Red are representing the Early Units and Late Units, respectively.
 The combination of both gives us a Banana Curve.
 If the project slips below the Red zone, then it is an alarming thing that should be fixed immediately without any delay.
 This is a real example where we were asked to submit Recovery Plan, where we were slipping below the Redline; you can see the Blue like for actual work.
 We acted upon it immediately and submitted our action plan that included an increased workforce, an expedition of required critical materials delivery, and fast-tracking of several activities.
-We presented this to Stakeholders, performed it, and the day I am writing this blog, we are as per our recovery plan without any negative Variance.
+We presented this to Stakeholders, performed it, and wrote this blog the day we are as per our recovery plan without any negative Variance.

 Man-Hours Versus Time S-Curve

 Below is the graphical explanation of how we increased the manpower to catch up with the above delays for that particular project.
 No doubt there is a huge difference in planned, actual & recovery.
 This may be because we overestimated Productivity Rates.
 As we were delayed in some critical material, we have to deploy the other skilled manpower simultaneously.
 Some of our manpower becomes idle for the time being – waiting for material to be procured & to be delivered onsite.